cl1ntdev/PieSQL/README.md

 Goal: Backend Setup for future projects

 ## TODO
-1. Basic CRUD and functions for data modification
-3. <> Create class for CRUD of a table

 4. Create post to change data ?
-5. Insert Data
-6. make classes request CRUD data
 7. Query indentification passing int or string

 # NOTES